Fat Albert (film)

 Fat Albert is a 2004 American live-action animated comedy film based on the 1972 Filmation animated television series Fat Albert and the Cosby Kids created by Bill Cosby.
 Kenan Thompson stars as the title character.
 Fat Albert transforms the cartoon characters into three-dimensional humans, who have to come to grips with the differences that exist between their world and the real world.

-The film acts as a continuation of the series; Fat Albert and the gang leave their 1972-1985 cartoon world, and enter the 2000s real world to help a teenage girl, Doris Robertson (Kyla Pratt), deal with the challenges of being unpopular.
-The film was released on December 25, 2004, to generally negative reviews and grossed $48.6 million against a $45 million budget.
+The film acts as a continuation of the series; Fat Albert and the gang leave their 1972–85 cartoon world and enter the 2000s real world to help a teenage girl, Doris Robertson (Kyla Pratt), deal with the challenges of being unpopular.
+The film was released on December 25, 2004, by 20th Century Fox, to generally negative reviews and grossed $48.6 million against a $45 million budget.

 Plot

 In North Philadelphia, Doris Robertson is a depressed teenager grieving the death of her grandfather and resisting her foster sister Lauri's efforts to engage socially.
 After Doris learns that her parents will be away for a two-day business trip to the Poconos, she cries and a tear hits her television remote as Fat Albert and the Cosby Kids is on.
 When the tear opens a portal to the cartoon world, Fat Albert jumps out of the television upon seeing Doris crying.

 Rudy, Dumb Donald, Mushmouth, Bucky, and Old Weird Harold jump out, too; Bill tells Russell to stay put and cover for them.
 Doris insists she is fine, but the gang knows otherwise.
 When the show ends, they have to wait until tomorrow's show to come back.
 They follow Doris to school and are amazed by the new technology.

 Albert becomes infatuated with Lauri.
 Reggie, an annoying schoolmate with an obsessive crush on Lauri, challenges Albert to a track race that Albert wins.
 In another attempt to help Doris, the gang persuades cheerleaders to invite them all to an outdoor party.
 Doris reluctantly agrees to attend.
 While at the party, Lauri dances with Albert.
 Reggie desperately attempts to make her jealous by dancing with Doris.
 When Lauri does not notice him, he tries to forcibly kiss Doris.
 Doris yells at him and runs off.
 Albert warns the boy to stay away from both girls.

 The next day, Doris goes to school but asks the gang to go to the park instead of following her.
 Harold, normally clumsy, joins in a basketball game and is able to play perfectly.
 Mushmouth, who cannot talk normally, is taught how to speak by a little girl.
 Donald goes to the library, where he can read and remove his pink face-covering hat.